THE WORLDS LARGEST 3D PRINTED BUILDING

 This is the most extensive case study ever completed in the field of construction 3D printing.
 Over the course of its completion, we gained unparalleled expertise and insight to advance the technology to new heights.

-Apis Cor recently completed 3D printed wall structures of a two-story administrative building for the Dubai Municipality.
-Standing at 9.5 meters tall with an area of 640 square meters, it is the largest 3D printed building to date.
+Apis Cor 3D printed the wall structures of a two-story administrative building for the Dubai Municipality.
+Standing at 9.5 meters tall with an area of 640 square meters, it’s the world’s largest 3D printed building to date.

-Apis Cor was able to conduct extensive R&D dedicated to testing the equipment under harsh climatic conditions and developing the 3D printing material.
+Apis Cor conducted extensive R&D to test the equipment under harsh climatic conditions and develop the 3D printing material.

 Thanks to unique design of Apis Cor’s 3D printer the structure of the building was built directly on-site without any extra assembly works.
 The total area of the building is 640 sq. meters, which is larger than the printing area accessible when the Apis Cor’s 3D printer is stationary.
-However, the Apis Cor 3D printer is mobile and was moved around the construction site by crane.
+However, the Apis Cor 3D printer is mobile and was moved around the construction site.

 3D PRINTED IN NATURAL CONDITIONS

 The whole process took place in an uncovered area, meaning such critical environment requirements for 3D printing material like temperature and humidity were uncontrolled.